hhombergs/work_vagrant/README.md

 - `vagrant halt` - Stops it
 - `vagrant destroy` - Kills the machine and deletes all files created by vagrant
 - `vagrant ssh`- Login on virtual machine via SSH

-## Sidenote
-By default the Vagrant box's webserver will be reachable via port 8080.

-In case you don't have a local webserver running and want to use the default port 80, open the `Vagrantfile` and remove or comment line 7

-    config.vm.network :forwarded_port, guest: 80, host: 8080
-**before** running the init script